sveljko/sveljko.github.io/_posts/2014-3-3-send_recv_corner_cases.md

 _nothing_?
 Just don't `send` at all.
 You want to receive _nothing_?
 Good for you, but keep it to yourself.

-So, why would you do it?
+### It doesn't make sense, so why do it?

 Well, you might have some generic code that takes the length from somewhere and just passes it along.
 Actually, you have quite a few such places in your code.
 You don't want to sow `if (length > 0)` all around your calls to `send()`/`recv()`.

 ```c
 int send_b64_encoded(socket_t skt,